 | || |

-The annual work programme describes and summarises the main objectives, priorities and deliverables of the EBA in the forthcoming year.
+The work programme package describes and summarises the main objectives, priorities and deliverables of the EBA in the forthcoming years.
 It is based on the tasks specified in the Regulation and in the relevant EU banking sector legislation.

 Highlights of the EBA's tasks in 2016

 The EBA's work for 2016 is defined under eight strategic areas and 34 activities.
 The programme includes a description of the Authority's objectives for 2016, expected results and main outputs.

 The 2016 work programme has been developed on the basis of the of the tasks specified in the Authority's founding Regulation as well as of the various mandates and legislative proposals received and envisaged in the area of financial and banking regulation.
 This includes work on completing the liquidity and leverage framework, under the Capital Requirements legislation (CRDIV/CRR); input to the Commission's legislative initiatives, such as in the area of covered bonds and securitisation under the Capital Markets Union and structural reform; completion of the EBA's mandates under the Banking Recovery and Resolution Directive (BRRD); providing answers to the EBA's Q&A tool regarding the implementation of the CRDIV/CRR and BRRD frameworks.

 The EBA's risk analysis and assessment work will continue to focus on identifying, analysing and addressing key risks in the EU banking sector.
 The EBA will initiate and coordinate the 2016 EU-wide stress test, and provide relevant Competent Authorities with the common scenarios, methodologies and benchmarking tools that they will use to ensure a smooth process and reliable results.